3osmic/Group3-repo-projects/API-Testing-Lab.md

 ### OVERVIEW

-For more information on GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md
+For more information on Installations and GitHub: https://github.com/CbarNC/Group3-repo-projects/blob/Selenium/Selenium%20Lab.md

+### Create a Postman Account

+### Install the `requests` Python Library

 ###

-##

-##

-##
+###

 ## FAQ (Frequently Asked Questions)
  <a id="faq"></a>